Animal rights deserve as much consideration as ours.

 It's not $25 or $50 per month.
 The true monthly total is closer to $150.

 This accounts for food, treats, medicine, dookie bags, and the occasional toy.

 The cost of cat ownership is similar.
 Food, kitty litter, and scratching posts aren't free.
 Be ready for these costs.

 There's a reason animal shelters require a pet adoption fee.
 It's not just to spay and neuter, although that's included.

 They're testing you.
 If you can't afford to pay $50-60 to adopt a dog or cat, why should they think you can afford to care for them?

 Of course, there are exceptions.
 Nobody expects a $1,000 vet bill.
 If you find yourself in a tough spot, here are some sources of relief.

-I'm writing this on the Fourth of July.
+This was written on the Fourth of July.
 Great celebration, but it's a dangerous day for animals.